jessepav/lacygoill-wiki-backup/vim/filetype_plugin.md

 ##
 # Issues
+## I've set up the filetype of some file in `~/.vim/filetype.vim`.
+It's not applied!

+Check the absolute path of your file from Vim:

+    :echo expand('%:p')

+If your file, or some parent directory, is a symlink, the output of the previous command may differ from the path to the file you passed to `$ vim` or `:e`.
+And it may differ from the path you've written in your autocmd.

+Make them match; either eliminate the symlink, or add the output of `expand('%:p')` to your autocmd.

-## I've changed the name of file with `:file`, but the syntax highlighting is still wrong!
+## I've set the name of my buffer with `:file`, but the syntax highlighting is still wrong!

-For the filetype detection  to work, the name of your buffer  must be set BEFORE the `BufReadPost` or `BufNew` event:
+For the filetype detection to work, the name of your buffer must be set *before* the `BufReadPost` or `BufNew` event:

     " ✘
     :new
     :file some_file

     " ✔
     :new some_file

 ## I have an `:echom` in one of my filetype plugin.
 No message is printed nor logged!